Skip to content

 Large result setsUse pagination (paged results, cursors)

-The pg_stat_statements extension provides detailed query execution statistics.
-IdentityScribe’s monitoring UI and /observe/stats/queries endpoint use this extension when available.
+pg_stat_statements provides query execution statistics.
+IdentityScribe’s monitoring UI and /observe/stats/queries endpoint use it when available.

 Add to postgresql.conf: